lthatch/Capstone1/README.md

 ![GitHub Logo](./la_attacking_bar.png)

-Black Louisianan’s were ‘Attacking’ 56% more than White Louisianan’s.
+Black Louisianan’s were ‘Attacking’ 73% of the time compared to 62% of White Louisianan’s.

 I then wanted to look at the percentage of unarmed Louisianan’s by race.

 ![GitHub Logo](./la_unarmed_bar.png)

-Black Louisianas were shot while unarmed 8% of the time compared to White Louisianan’s at 2%.
+Black Louisianas were shot while unarmed 13% of the time compared to White Louisianan’s at 5%.

 And lastly I combined the two metrics to see the percentage of people shot who were ‘Unarmed’ and not ‘Attacking’.

 ![GitHub Logo](./la_unarmed&not_attacking_bar.png)

-1% White Louisianan’s compared to 5% Black Louisianan’s were shot while  ‘Unarmed’ and not ‘Attacking’.
+3% White Louisianan’s compared to 8% Black Louisianan’s were shot while  ‘Unarmed’ and not ‘Attacking’.

 ## Final Thoughts